atomisthq/docs/docs/developer/glossary.md

 inside a chat channel, you can link a repository to that channel.
 The Atomist bot will then send messages about that repository to the channel. [more info](../user/lifecycle.md#linked-channels)

+#### durable

+when an SDM is configured as durable, then when it is no longer connected, the Atomist event hub will queue events for it until it comes back up.